facter /usr/lib/ruby/site_ruby/1.8/facter/ipmess.rb:85: command not found: /sbin/ifconfig -a /usr/bin/facter:54: command not found: /sbin/ifconfig -a /usr/bin/facter:54: command not found: dnsdomainname /usr/bin/facter:54: command not found: domainname /usr/bin/facter:54: command not found: /sbin/if

 I’ll be glad if you give me some return about my work or if you have any advice to improve this patch.

-#27 Updated by Jeff McCune 11 months ago
+#27 Updated by Jeff McCune about 1 year ago

 - Status changed from In Topic Branch Pending Review to Code Insufficient